sanchit-sehgal/sacai-engine/EUNN.md

   <img src="https://miro.medium.com/max/1134/1*ns8pgfCGO9T0dkpi5vgegA.png" />
 </p>

-By adding multiple dimensions to the active neural networks (with the supported [weights](weights/))
+By adding multiple dimensions to the active neural networks (with the supported [weights](weights/)), the engine incentivizes nodes with a historical variability of the node's evaluations, resulting in an extensible framework for further advancements in potential multi-dimensional regression evaluation on a per-node basis.

 To learn more about Neural Networks in chess, you can visit [this link](https://www.chessprogramming.org/Neural_Networks).